effektif/user-docs/docs/include_examples/arrange-business-trip.rst

 .. figure :: /_static/images/examples/arrange-business-trip.png

 The `Book hire car` task applies for travellers who do not use public transport.
-The `Prepare trip folder` task is a checklist of information to give the traveller as a printed itinerary.
+The `Prepare trip folder` task includes a checklist of information to give the traveller as a printed itinerary.

 Roles
 ^^^^^